 Then there is the side where you’re constantly checking your phone to see if he has messaged and stressing about whether you will look too keen if you’re the first person to text.
-This where you try to play it cool and hide your bad habits because being attractive and keeping his interest is more important to you than anything.Being attractive and keeping his interest is more important to you than anything.
+This is where you try to play it cool and hide your bad habits because being attractive and keeping him interested is more important to you than anything.Being attractive and keeping his interest is more important to you than anything.
 Click To Tweet

 2. Annoyance stage

-Once you’re over that initial attraction you start to notice all those things that someone does that annoys you.
+Once you’re over that initial attraction you start to notice all those things that someone does that annoy you.
 Some can be the most unreasonable things ever.
-Why would someone put the soap next to the soap dish after washing their hands rather than putting in it?
+Why would someone put the soap next to the dish after washing their hands rather than putting it in it?

 This again comes and goes no matter how long your relationship is and this can be one of the hardest stages to get through.
 You have no idea how much the soap dish drama bothers me or how he goes to the pub and forgets to bring me dinner home when he promised.
 But, you have to take the rough with the smooth!